TomGroombridge/interactive-comments-section-project/README.md

 Create cypress tests for this...

-### Task 6
+### Task 6 - done

-A customer should be able to create a new comment.*
+A customer should be able to create a new comment.\*

 Make sure we have validation for the field having a value.

-*Again this should only be stored in the state for now and will be removed on refresh of the application.
+\*Again this should only be stored in the state for now and will be removed on refresh of the application.

 Create cypress tests for this...

-### Task 7
+### Task 7 - done

 A customer should be able to edit a comment if it belongs to them.